nclud/verbatim/README.md

 Verbatim
 ===========

 Verbatim is a jQuery plugin that allows deep-linking directly to content.
-When installed, website visitors will be able to highlight text content, generate a direct link to the content, and share the link via Twitter.
+When installed, website visitors will be able to highlight text content (or select images), generate a direct link to the content, and share the link via Twitter.
 When a user clicks on the generated link, the page will scroll and highlight the selected content.
 It's magic.

 Verbatim was built by [Ramsay Lanier](https://github.com/ramsaylanier) and [Maxim Leyzerovich](https://github.com/duqe) from [nclud](http://nclud.com).